2026

 For years, my education and then work as a structural engineer was defined by precision, constraints, and getting things right.
 I learned how to think rigorously, solve complex problems, and respect systems that don’t forgive mistakes.
 But somewhere along the way, I stopped making things just because I wanted to.

 My desire to get creative again never went away, it just lingered in the background, waiting for a catalyst to help me find my way back.
-The passing of my dad in 2025 made me a step back and contemplated if I was going in the direction I wanted.
+The passing of my dad in 2025 made me take a step back and contemplate if I was going in the direction I wanted.

 I began experimenting with design, redesigning interfaces, and building ideas in Figma and Framer.
 Almost immediately this reawakened a part of me I hadn’t used in a long time.
 I’m very much at the beginning - learning, exploring, and questioning what good design actually means - but I feel an excitement and drive I've not felt in a long time.

-This shift isn’t about rejecting my past career.
+This change isn’t about rejecting my past career.
 I enjoyed being an engineer, and it gave me skills and ways of thinking I’ll always carry with me.
-Now I’m ready to embrace the creative part of me that was quietly waiting.
-Maybe my creativity never disappeared, maybe it just needed space to breathe.
+But now I’m ready to embrace the creative part of me that was waiting.